volkszaehler/mbmd/README.md

     [Install]
     WantedBy=multi-user.target

-You might need to adjust the ``-s`` parameter depending on where your RS485 adapter is connected.
+You might need to adjust the ``-a`` parameter depending on where your RS485 adapter is connected.
 Then, use

     systemctl start mbmd